 The government is yet to publish those details.
 However, earlier this year VICE sent Freedom of Information requests to every local authority in the country with responsibility for children's services.
 The replies we received showed councils had made offers to accept hundreds of refugee children that hadn't been taken up by the government.

 So how did the government come up with its figures?
 The Home Office has said it "consulted extensively" with councils to find out how many children the UK could take.
 The current court case hinges on the fact that Help Refugees says there were "fundamental errors" in this consultation.

 WATCH: Lights in Dark Places – The Refugee Crisis in Greece

-These claims are supported by statements from several local authorities that have expressed frustration that their offers to help have not been accepted.
-Stephan Cowan, leader of Hammersmith and Fulham Council, described the consultation as "incorrect and incompetent."
-Julian Bell, leader of Ealing council, said the process was "chaotic" and "wholly inadequate."
-Brighton and Hove council said it did not make a specific offer "because we did not understand this to be a consultation."
+These claims are supported by statements from several local authorities which have expressed frustration that their offers to help have not been accepted.
+Stephan Cowan, leader at Hammersmith and Fulham council, described the consultation as "incorrect and incompetent".
+Julian Bell, leader at Ealing council, said the process was "chaotic" and "wholly inadequate".
+Brighton and Hove council said it did not make a specific offer "because we did not understand this to be a consultation".

-Documents submitted in the Home Office's defense point to a matter of semantics, arguing that the government's duty to reach a number "in consultation with" local authorities is open to interpretation.
-The Home Office lawyers state: "There is no specification of the matters that are to be consulted upon or the manner in which those authorities are to be consulted.
-Nor does the requirement that the number be reached 'in consultation with local authorities' require that every local authority is consulted."
+Documents submitted in the Home Office's defence point to a matter of semantics, arguing that the government's duty to reach a number "in consultation with" local authorities is open to interpretation.
+Home Office lawyers state: "There is no specification of the matters that are to be consulted upon, or the manner in which those authorities are to be consulted.
+Nor does the requirement that the number be reached 'in consultation with local authorities' require that every local authority be consulted."

 More than 12 months after the Immigration Act came into effect, the Dubs amendment has seen only 200 children brought to the UK.
 Further details of both side's arguments will be heard by the court over three days this week.
 A date for the verdict has not been set.
 All the while, the fate of child refugees in Europe hangs in the balance.